MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tabletype-property.md

 Temporary tables aren't synchronized to the SQL database, so they don't follow the same rules about making destructive changes.

-If you change an existing table from **Normal** to **Temporary**, the table is abandoned in SQL Server.
+If you change an existing table from **Normal** to **Temporary**, the table is dropped in SQL Server.
 If the table contains data, you'll have to use the ForceSync mode when synchronizing the extension with the database.

 ## See Also